 There are more podcasts about women’s history than there are libraries dedicated to archiving.
 Creative storytellers, artists, and educators will soon run out of resources because they have limited access to historical documents.
 We have already lost letters and books that would have cemented women in crucial moments of the world’s progress.
 In the United States, there are three women’s history libraries in existence and they are all limited either by student enrollment, government shutdown, or bookmobile location.

 We will provide for the community a place where men, women, and children can escape their hectic lives, where they can feel welcomed and inspired.
-We will combine a library, a Starbucks and a cozy living room; a place where our “Guides” are like Cast Members from Disney World and the energy is positive and world-changing like at a Girl Scout meeting.
+We will combine a library and a cozy living room; a place where our “Guides” are like Cast Members from Disney World and the energy is positive and world-changing like at a Girl Scout meeting.

 Why We Are Crowdfunding

-We have collected over 1,300 women’s history books, released 150 podcast episodes, presented to thousands of people, and served thousands with our message, “We care about women’s history, so we share women’s history.”
+Gal's Guide has collected over 1,500 women's history books, released over 150 podcast episodes, presented educational programs to thousands of people, and served thousands with our message "We care about women's history, so we share women's history."

 From Care Bears to royalty we have some awesome reward levels with exclusives for backers!